OhziiiLov3/GoFoodie/README.md

   - [ ] At least five images with captions that convey the local atmosphere or highlights.
   - [ ] A gallery presented in a responsive design.

-- [ x] **Navigation Bar**
+- [x] **Navigation Bar**
-  - [ x] Links to each main page of the site (Home, Top Attractions, Photo Gallery, and the chosen Guide section).
+  - [x] Links to each main page of the site (Home, Top Attractions, Photo Gallery, and the chosen Guide section).
-  - [ x] A navigation bar styled with Flexbox that adapts to different screen sizes.
+  - [x] A navigation bar styled with Flexbox that adapts to different screen sizes.

 - [ ] **Smartphone Friendly**
   - [ ] A design that is fully functional and aesthetically pleasing on smartphones, achieved with media queries.